A Compelling Expose of Sky-high Prices and Dirty Tricks Inside the Global Pharmaceutical Industry

-The pharmaceutical industry is broken.
-From the American hedge fund manager who hiked the price of an AIDS pill from $17.50 to $750 overnight to the children’s cancer drugs left intentionally to expire in a Spanish warehouse, the signs of this dysfunction are all around.
-A system that was designed to drive innovation and patient care has been relentlessly distorted to drive up profits.
+From the American hedge fund manager who drastically hiked the price of an AIDS pill to the children’s cancer drugs left intentionally to expire in a Spanish warehouse, the signs of this dysfunction are all around.
+A system built to drive innovation and improve patient care has been distorted to maximise profits.

 “Billy Kenber is one of the most promising young journalists in the land, and he has, unsurprisingly, produced a compelling debut which surprises, entertains and inspires dismay.
 An essential read”